bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/crash/before.md

 In the last resort, you can use [`malloc()`](https://en.cppreference.com/w/c/memory/malloc) and [`free()`](https://en.cppreference.com/w/c/memory/free).

-Does your program still crash?
+Did this solve your issue?